Download our FREE smartphone app today!

-We believe that using new technologies encourages independent learning, and that is the most appropriate way to both impart subject knowledge and to develop ICT skills.
-Students use their school email address to access Google for Education apps and other online material, in the classroom and beyond.
+We believe that using new technologies encourages independent learning, and that is the most appropriate way to impart subject knowledge and develop ICT skills.
+Students use their school email address to access Google for Education apps and other online material in the classroom and beyond.

 Together, teachers and students use Google Classroom to share and submit work, view assignments and share learning resources.
 Students routinely use Chromebooks, and each classroom is equipped with an Interactive Whiteboard which can access the internet to augment the learning experience.

-Participation in “House” activities, student council, community service, work experience and extracurricular activities provides additional experiences and skills that are important for life beyond the classroom.
+Participation in “House” activities, student council, community service, work experience and extracurricular activities provide additional experiences and skills that are important for life beyond the classroom.

-Students are encouraged to join sports clubs, or creative clubs, at lunch times and after school.
+Students are encouraged to join sports or creative clubs at lunchtimes and after school.

-Students may receive learning support, comprising of Additional English lessons, or an International Individual Learning Plan for students with a recognised specific learning difficulty.
+Students may receive learning support comprising additional English lessons or an International Individual Learning Plan for students with a recognised specific learning difficulty.